-Communication Styles Quiz
+Communication Styles Quiz And Research

 Communication styles define the ways we give and receive information.
 Research identifies four communication styles based on levels of emotion and linearity in how we give and get information: Analytical, Functional, Intuitive and Personal.
 But you need to know your own, and others', communication styles to become an effective communicator.

 What's your communication style?
 Do you like communicating with lots of data or do you prefer to focus on feelings?
 Assertive communication or more passive communication?
 Do you like conversation that goes step-by-step or would you rather jump right to the end point?
 Take the Communication Styles Quiz now!

 TABLE OF CONTENTS

 It's time to really understand your preferred communication style and to learn how to flex outside of it to effectively reach audiences of all communication styles.
 We're going to dig deep into communication styles, but feel free to jump to any section that interests you:

 No one style of communication is inherently better than another.
 But picking the wrong type of communication for a particular conversation or audience, whether it's one person or a thousand, can negatively impact how your ideas and messages are received.
 Building communication flexibility allows you to choose a different style to customize your message to the preferred communication style(s) of your audience and ensures that your message is heard.